-- The seasonality of precipitation varies across the tropics from monsoonal regions with one 167 summer wet season per year, to dry desert regions with little rainfall, to rainforest regions that are wet year round.
+The seasonality of precipitation varies across the tropics from monsoonal regions with one summer wet season per year, to dry desert regions with little rainfall, to rain forest regions that are wet year-round.
 East Africa is known to experience two wet seasons per year (Yang et al. 2015).
-169 To distinguish between wet and dry seasons, it is first important to determine the seasonal regime.
-170 A number of different methodologies have been utilised for this purpose; Herrmann and Mohr 171 (2011) used monthly precipitation and temperature to define rainfall seasonality regimes across 172 Africa.
-Pascale et al. (2016) and Feng et al. (2013) used the Relative Entropy and Dimensionless 173 Seasonality Index to define and examine changes in the 'Global Monsoon Domain'.
+To distinguish between wet and dry seasons, it is first important to determine the seasonal regime.

+A number of different methodologies have been utilized for this purpose; Herrmann and Mohr (2011) used monthly precipitation and temperature to define rainfall seasonality regimes across Africa.
+Pascale et al. (2016) and Feng et al. (2013) used the relative entropy and dimensionless seasonality index to define and examine changes in the "Global Monsoon Domain."
 Liebmann et al. (2012) and Dunning et al. (2016) use harmonic analysis to separate regions with one or two wet seasons per year across Africa.
 A combination of these metrics is used here.

-176 - It was decided that four categories need to be distinguished: regions that are dry year-round, regions that are wet year-round, regions with one wet season per year (annual regime), and regions with two wet seasons per year (biannual regime).
+It was decided that four categories need to be distinguished: regions that are dry year-round, regions that are wet year-round, regions with one wet season per year (annual regime), and regions with two wet seasons per year (biannual regime).
 While Herrmann and Mohr (2011) defined additional regimes, here just four are used for simplicity.
-The methodology used has three steps: - 1.
-The mean annual rainfall was computed at each land grid point (between 50°S and 50°N).
+The methodology used has three steps:

-The 20% of driest land grid points were excluded as dry regions with no marked wet season. - 2.
-Grid points with a relative entropy (a measure of how uniform or variable the seasonal sequence of monthly rainfall is, see below) less than 0.3 were defined as wet year round with no marked wet/dry seasons. - 3.
-The remaining grid points were defined as having one/two wet seasons per year based on the ratio of the amplitude of the second harmonic to the amplitude of the first harmonic.
+- The mean annual rainfall was computed at each land grid point (between 50°S and 50°N).
+The 20% of driest land grid points were excluded as dry regions with no marked wet season. - 2) Grid points with a relative entropy (a measure of how uniform or variable the seasonal sequence of monthly rainfall is, see below) less than 0.3 were defined as wet year-round with no marked wet/dry seasons. - 3) The remaining grid points were defined as having one/two wet seasons per year based on the ratio of the amplitude of the second harmonic to the amplitude of the first harmonic.
 If the ratio is greater than 1/less than 1 then the grid point experiences a biannual/annual regime with two/one wet season(s) per year.

-The relative entropy quantifies how different the observed sequence of monthly rainfall is from a uniform monthly sequence with unchanging monthly rainfall.
+The relative entropy (D_k) quantifies how different the observed sequence of monthly rainfall is from a uniform monthly sequence with unchanging monthly rainfall.
 The relative entropy attains the maximum value when the annual rainfall is concentrated in one single month, and equal to 0 for a uniform precipitation sequence (Feng et al. 2013; Pascale et al. 2016).
-Details of the calculation of relative entropy are in the Supplementary Information.
+Details of the calculation of relative entropy are in the supplementary information.

-Regions that are wet year round have a low value of relative entropy.
-Pascale et al. (2016) defined the 'Global Monsoon Domain' to be where $D_k > 0.4$ (and where the Dimensionless Seasonality Index is >0.05, but this is mainly used to remove dry regions), but when examining changes in 197 the timing of the rainfall centroid Pascale et al. (2016) used a relative entropy threshold of 0.3 to "exclude regions without a pronounced dry season".
-Here a threshold of 0.3 is used; a range of thresholds were considered and it was decided that a D_k threshold of 0.3 classified regions such as 200 the Maritime Continent, Central Africa and eastern North America, known to be wet year round, correctly, while also classifying most of South America as having an annual regime.
-The aim was 202 to just exclude those points that are definitely wet year round (without a pronounced dry season), 203 as opposed to just including those with a well-defined monsoon, hence the threshold of 0.3 was used.
-205
+Regions that are wet year-round have a low value of relative entropy.
+Pascale et al. (2016) defined the Global Monsoon Domain to be where $D_k > 0.4$ (and where the dimensionless seasonality index is >0.05, but this is mainly used to remove dry regions), but when examining changes in the timing of the rainfall centroid Pascale et al. (2016) used a relative entropy threshold of 0.3 to "exclude regions without a pronounced dry season."
+Here a threshold of 0.3 is used; a range of thresholds were considered, and it was decided that a D_k threshold of 0.3 classified regions such as the Maritime Continent, Central Africa, and eastern North America, known to be wet yearround, correctly, while also classifying most of South America as having an annual regime.
+The aim was to just exclude those points that are definitely wet year-round (without a pronounced dry season), as opposed to just including those with a well-defined monsoon, hence the threshold of 0.3 was used.